3wille/poc-cookie-restoring/README.md

 ## Installation

 This is a Ruby-on-Rails application.
-To start it, you need a ruby interpreter (preferably MRI > 2.3).
+To start it, you need a ruby interpreter (preferably MRI >= 2.3).
 You need to install bundler with ``gem install bundler``.
-After that, in the directory run ``bundle install`` to install all dependencies.
+After that, in the project directory run ``bundle install`` to install all dependencies.

 ## Running